 It was not about books.
 Amazon was up-front from the beginning about using customer data to offer personalized service and make recommendations.
 Digital processing made possible, for the first time, the collection and sorting of an unimaginable amount of personal information.
 Once Amazon had assembled a customer profile based on book preferences, it could use that information to sell that customer anything.
 The business world laughed at Amazon’s failure to make a profit for the first six years, not realizing that the company was amassing huge wealth in data.
 It began to pay off in 2001, and eventually made Amazon the world’s largest retailer.

 As the song goes, “They all laughed at Christopher Columbus when he said the earth was round.”
 Amazon and the other online Big Four (Google, Apple, and Facebook) said the earth was information, and nobody’s laughing now.

-Facebook founder Mark Zuckerberg dramatized the problem with his public apologies for selling Facebook-user data to political operatives.
+Facebook founder Mark Zuckerberg dramatized the problem with his public apologies for allowing political operatives to access Facebook data.
 Alarm is spiking at this new monopoly, or “data-opoly.”
 Computers and smartphones once meant unprecedented access to information and free expression, writes libertarian blogger Glenn Reynolds in USA Today.
 “Now your devices have turned into tools for governments and corporations to keep tabs on you in ways that have never been possible before.”
 Our devices devise against us.